 We have more from the Raptors:

-- Davion Mitchell‘s ultimate fit with the Raptors is still yet to be determined, but he’s making the most of his opportunities so far, Grange writes in a separate piece.
-Acquired in a trade that sent Jalen McDaniels to Sacramento, Mitchell is one of the team’s more productive players through the early part of the season.
-He started the first eight games of the season with Immanuel Quickley out, averaging 10.0 points and 6.3 assists.
-With Quickley back and rookie Jamal Shead impressing early on, it’s unclear what kind of role Mitchell has with the team moving forward, Grange writes.
-For his part, Grange points out that Mitchell has graded out as the best perimeter defender in the league so far this year.
+- Davion Mitchell‘s ultimate fit with the Raptors is still yet to be determined, but he’s making the most of his opportunities so far, Grange writes in a separate story.
+Acquired in a trade that sent Jalen McDaniels to Sacramento, Mitchell has been one of the team’s more productive players through the early part of the season.
+He has started the past eight games with Immanuel Quickley out, averaging 10.0 PPG and 6.3 APG.
+Once is Quickley back – and with rookie Jamal Shead impressing early on – it’s unclear what Mitchell’s role will look like, Grange writes, but the fourth-year guard has graded out as the best perimeter defender in the league so far this fall.

 - Both Ja’Kobe Walter and Jonathan Mogbo, the Nos.
 19 and 31 overall picks in this year’s draft, respectively, exited the Raptors’ Wednesday game against the Kings with injuries.
 Walter re-aggravated the shoulder injury that caused him to miss training camp and the first five games of the season, with leaves him with a day-to-day designation, Grange details in the same piece.
 Mogbo suffered a hip pointer, and the duration of his injury is unclear.